mth1da/MAPS/README.md

 ## Settings

 1. Clone or fork the MAPS repository on your local machine.
-2. In the .env file, comment line 32 and uncomment line 31 : fill the app with your database name user, !ChangeMe! with your database password and app with your database name.
+2. In the .env file, comment line 32 and uncomment line 31 : fill the app with your database server username, !ChangeMe! with your database password and app with your database name.
-3. Install Mailhog : https://github.com/mailhog/MailHog/releases, run the .exe file and go to http://localhost:8025/ to access your inbox.
+3. Install MailHog : https://github.com/mailhog/MailHog/releases, run the .exe file and go to http://localhost:8025/ to access your inbox.
 4. In your project directory terminal, run the following commands :
 ```console
 composer install